 A combination of all of these across the larger landscape.

-Factors to consider regarding special forests
+Factors to consider regarding unique forest values

 An initial inventory and analysis of the landscape as a whole will generally make it easier to find solutions that satisfy the needs and ambitions of all stakeholders.
 However, some aspects require special consideration: